This post may contain affiliate links. Please see our disclosure policy.

 This slow cooker pork shoulder is my absolute favorite way to make pulled pork without bbq sauce.
-A super easy combination of seasonings mixed with garlic and shallots provides a ton of flavor, while cooking low and slow makes the meat super tender and juicy.
+A super easy combination of seasonings mixed with garlic and shallots provides a ton of flavor, while cooking low and slow makes the meat tender and juicy.

 It’s hard to resist a good slow cooked pork shoulder, especially when served in a bun for a summer sandwich.
 It is a great recipe for meal prepping and is super freezer-friendly.